 In blues harmonic practice, unresolved tritones can appear over any root, sometimes generating an impetus for motion and sometimes not.
 A one-chord blues can be based on a seventh chord over a repeating bass figure, and can easily accommodate extensions beyond the seventh.
 The addition of the sharp ninth merely adds colour to the tonic in this case, rather than a tension requiring resolution (van der Bliek 2007, 346).

 Blues chord progressions may not be “functional,” but they are assuredly not random either.
-While they may not lead to one another with the inevitability of classical harmonies, blues chords are more satisfying in some combinations and sequences than others.
+While the chords may not lead to one another with the inevitability of classical harmonies, blues chords are more satisfying in some combinations and sequences than others.
 The issue of functionality within blues harmony is complicated by the fact that, unlike any other scale in common Western use, the blues scale is a kind of “universal harmonic solvent.”
 It sounds reasonably correct over any chord in any tune in any American vernacular style (Levine 1995, 230).
 While the combination of the scale against the chords in a typical blues or pop song produces a great deal of dissonance, in the blues context the dissonance is perfectly acceptable.
 The clash of adjacent chromatic pitches in blues sounds right, not wrong.
 We will need a new and broader concept of chord/scale function in order to make sense of blues harmony.

 Roots of blues tonality